 I always tell families who bring their dog to their session to prepare for way more candid photos, but sometimes, we get lucky and the dog decides to be all majestic.
 Loved this sweet moment with them!

-Friends, if this post has you thinking of including your dog in your next family photo session, 1) YES PLEASE–bring on the floof 2) hop over to this post about things to see more things to consider when planning family pictures with a dog plus EVEN MORE dog photos (you know you want to)!
+Friends, if this post has you thinking of including your dog in your next family photo session, 1) YES PLEASE–bring on the floof 2) Get in touch with me to start planning your family photos with dogs.
 Or, check out this post to see more beautiful family pictures with a dog!